Semion Mogilevich: U.S. efforts to apprehend

 On October 22, 2009, the FBI named Mogilevich as the 494th fugitive to be placed on the Ten Most Wanted list.
 The Bureau removed him from the list in December 2015, indicating that he no longer met list criteria, for reasons relating to living in a country with which the United States does not maintain an extradition treaty.

 According to FBI reports, Mogilevich had alliances with the Camorra, in particular with Salvatore De Falco, a lower-echelon member of the Giuliano clan.
-Mogilevich and DeFalco would have held meetings in Prague in 1993.
+Mogilevich and De Falco would have held meetings in Prague in 1993.

 Mogilevich lives freely in Moscow, according to the FBI.
 As to Mogilevich himself, government law enforcement agencies from throughout the world had by then been trying to prosecute him for over 10 years.
 But he had, in the words of one journalist, "a knack for never being in the wrong place at the wrong time".

 Both Mogilevich and his associate Mikhailov ceased to travel to the West in the late 1990s.

 On April 6, 2022, the Bureau refreshed its effort to apprehend Mogilevich, working in tandem with United States Department of State.
 The State Department's Transnational Organized Crime Rewards Program now offers a reward of up to $5 million for information "leading to the arrest and/or conviction" of Mogilevich.